UMD-CS-STICs/389Lspring18/codelabs/codelab-03/README.md

 - Two other screenshots of lat-test.sh output on two different images from the internet.
 - Screenshot of lat-test.sh output on canyon.jpg in CloudFront
 - Screenshot showing the invalidation command you used and its console output
-- 3-5 sentences explaining the tradeoff associated with time duration of objects in the cache.
+- 3-5 sentences explaining the trade-off associated with time duration of objects in the cache.

 Do this for when the image is hosted in S3 alone AND once it has been deployed in CloudFront.
 Similarly, capture the command and output for your invalidation.
 Finally, write your `summary.txt` file.